EclectickEclipse/PingStats/Readme.md

 ### USAGE

+usage: main.py
-Usage: PingStats.py [-h] [-a ADDRESS] [-p PATH] [-pf PLOTFILE]
+	       [-h] [-a ADDRESS] [-d DELAY] [-gi] [-n NAME] [-p PATH]

-                    [-gi GENERATEIMAGE] [-n NAME] [-s] [-sF REFRESHFREQUENCY] [-sL TABLELENGTH] [-sNF] [-v]
+               [-pf PLOTFILE] [-q] [-s] [-sF REFRESHFREQUENCY]

+               [-sL TABLELENGTH] [-sNF] [-v]

-PingStats Version 2.1 (C) Ariana Giroux, Eclectick Media Solutions. circa Sun Dec  4 05:03:21 2016.
+PingStats Version 2.2 (C) Ariana Giroux, Eclectick Media Solutions. circa Sun Dec 4 05:03:21 2016.
 This program defines some basic ping statistic visualization methods through Python's 'matplotlib'.

 Optional arguments:

-  -h, --help

-			show this help message and exit
+  -h, --help            show this help message and exit

   -a ADDRESS, --address ADDRESS

                         The IP address to ping.

-  -p PATH, --path PATH

-			The path to output csv files to

-  -pf PLOTFILE, --plotfile PLOTFILE

-                        Include the path to a previously generated CSVfile to generate a plot.
+  -d DELAY, --delay DELAY

+                        The interval of time (in seconds) to wait between ping requests.

-  -gi GENERATEIMAGE, --generateimage GENERATEIMAGE
+  -gi, --generateimage

 			Used in conjunction with the -pf option, this option sends a name for a '*.png' file to save to the current working directory.

   -n NAME, --name NAME

 			Flag this option to use a custom name for the CSV output file.

+  -p PATH, --path PATH  The path to output csv files to

+  -pf PLOTFILE, --plotfile PLOTFILE

+                        Include the path to a previously generated CSVfile to generate a plot.

+  -q, --quiet           Flag this for quiet operation.

   -s, --showliveplot

-			Flag this option to display an animated plot ofthe last 500 ping sequences.
+			Flag this option to display an animated plot of the last 500 ping sequences.

   -sF REFRESHFREQUENCY, --refreshfrequency REFRESHFREQUENCY